 Sealing leaks around doors and windows is the best way to reduce drafts, cut home energy costs, enhance your house's energy efficiency, and decrease your carbon footprint, according to the Consumer Federation of America.
-For this job, choose either acrylic latex or vinyl latex caulk.
+For this job, choose either acrylic latex (available on Amazon) or vinyl latex caulk (also available on Amazon).
 Acrylic latex works best in dry environments and will perform well for up to 15 years, while vinyl latex can be used in damp areas and lasts about five years.

 Beat Bugs…And Other Pests